gerry004/payments-app/README.md

 # Payments App

-Uses Stripe and Revolut to process payments.
+Uses Stripe and Revolut APIs to process payments.